-When the negotiation process reaches the high end stage of escalated disagreement, it is not uncommon for the two parties to magnify their differences, while minimising their similarities.
+When the negotiation process reaches the high end stage of escalated disagreement, it is not uncommon for the two parties to magnify their differences, while minimizing their similarities.
 This is clearly an unproductive position.

 The rational approach is to seek anything and everything which you share in common with your counterpart.
 Focus on your common objectives and find mutual agreement on all these points that will lower the rhetoric.
 It doesn’t matter what common areas you apply, the purpose is that you find those things to which you can both agree.

 One possible approach is to simply affirm what you have already agreed to, up to this point in the negotiation.
-By finding your common ground, you can establish a more amiable dialogue which is likely to be conciliatory in nature.
+By finding your common ground, you can establish a more amiable dialog which is likely to be conciliatory in nature.
 This will be more productive in resolving the issues which are now back in their proper perspective.

 Options and Alternatives